0glabs/0g-doc/docs/build-with-0g/compute-network/overview.md

 ## Process Overview

-Here's a concise description of how the 0G Serving Network operates:
+Here's a concise description of how the 0G Compute Network operates:

 1. **Service Registration**
    - Providers register their services' types, URLs, and prices in the smart contract.